home-assistant/home-assistant.io/source/_integrations/telegram_polling.markdown

   required: true
   type: integer
 user_id:
-  descrition: Home Assistant user id to use as part of the event context.
+  description: Home Assistant user id to use as part of the event context.
   required: false
   type: string
 api_key: